-I called the local Justice of the Peace who asked that I put him on a speaker so that everyone in the office at Bethlehem could hear what he had to say about their decision to deny us access.
-The Justice, Tony Ippolitto, in a calm and relaxed voice, explained to the shipyard manager that Friday was fried chicken night at his house and his wife cooked the best-fried chicken in the county.
+I called the local Justice of the Peace, who asked that I put him on a speaker so that everyone in the office at Bethlehem could hear what he had to say about their decision to deny us access.
+The Justice, Tony Ippolitto, in a calm and relaxed voice, explained to the shipyard manager that Friday was fried chicken night at his house, and his wife cooked the best-fried chicken in the county.
 He said he looked forward to Friday nights all week…

 What we saw stunned us all.
 Our client had been inside a compartment in the circular leg of an offshore drilling platform.
 He was welding on one side of a steel wall called a bulkhead.
 On the other side of the bulkhead was his welding partner.
 Somehow the acetylene and oxygen hoses that fed their torches were burned in two while cutting.
-This resulted in pressurized open flames shooting from severed hoses which slashed back and forth inside this confined steel chamber blocking the only possible exit for both men and heating the chamber like a furnace.
+This resulted in pressurized open flames shooting from severed hoses, which slashed back and forth inside this confined steel chamber, blocking the only possible exit for both men and heating the chamber like a furnace.

 The trial testimony of his surviving partner was grotesque.
 He recalled our client screaming, crying, and calling to him as he slowly burned to death.
 Both men yelled and banged on the steel walls of the compartment, praying that someone outside would hear them.
 No one did.

-There is more to tell about this case, but suffice it to say early and aggressive action including, the obtaining of a restraining order, the refusal to take no for an answer, and the intervention of law enforcement, resulted in the securing of valuable evidence that would have been otherwise lost.
+There is more to tell about this case, but suffice it to say early and aggressive action, including the obtaining of a restraining order, the refusal to take no for an answer, and the intervention of law enforcement, resulted in the securing of valuable evidence that would have been otherwise lost.

 On March 23, 2005, an explosion at BP’s Texas City Refinery killed fifteen people — Chris Parks represented family members of two of the fifteen.
 This refinery was the second largest in the state of Texas and the third largest in the United States.
-In addition to those killed, 180 others were injured and an entire section of the refinery was obliterated.
+In addition to those killed, 180 others were injured, and an entire section of the refinery was obliterated.

-If you or a loved one are considering hiring an attorney due to a large explosion or a catastrophe such as a train-wreck, multi-vehicle accident, or any type of sudden and unexpected event involving multiple parties, you should understand that due to the number of victims involved, whoever you hire may end up being only one of many excellent and capable attorney’s involved in the prosecution of the case.
-Not only does your attorney need to be experienced, he or she needs to understand both how to give orders and how to take orders within a group of exceptionally large egos.
+If you or a loved one are considering hiring an attorney due to a large explosion or a catastrophe such as a train wreck, multi-vehicle accident, or any type of sudden and unexpected event involving multiple parties, you should understand that due to the number of victims involved, whoever you hire may end up being only one of many excellent and capable attorney’s involved in the prosecution of the case.
+Not only does your attorney need to be experienced, but he or she also needs to understand both how to give orders and how to take orders within a group of exceptionally large egos.
 It helps to have handled these types before.

 Feel free to call and ask about other cases

-Explosions, burns, and major catastrophic accidents claims are cases that Chris Parks has successfully handled in the past.
+Explosions, burns, significant, and major catastrophic accidents claims are cases that Chris Parks has successfully handled in the past.
 Chris Parks Law can help you get the settlement you deserve.
 Call (720) 805-1193 to discuss your case with Chris today.
 Case evaluations are always free.